David Solomon (writer): Other projects

 In the 1980s and 1990s, Solomon collaborated extensively with artist Rodney Glick on a range of projects, including the Glick International Collection’s Klusian Philosophy and the Alice Black Theory of Emerging Art.
 As part of this collaboration, Solomon created the fictional philosopher Jean-Bernard Klus and wrote two books, one in the name of Klus (The Handbook of the Finite Mind) and the other in the name of Klus’s student Jose Palermo (Jose Palermo and the College of Disciples).

 Solomon has produced a number of short films which have received distinction in a range of fringe film festivals in London and worked at various times during the 1980s and 1990s as a radio producer and presenter for the Australian Broadcasting Corporation and as an advertising copywriter.

 Personal life

 Solomon has been married twice.
 His first marriage was with Eva Freeman but is now married to Marjorie Solomon (nee Syddall).
-He has three children, Talya, Reuben, and Tiferet and lives in Melbourne, Australia.
+He has three children and lives in Melbourne, Australia.

-Solomon is the brother of Perth-based rabbi, Justice Marcus Solomon, a judge of the Supreme Court of Western Australia, and uncle to Rabbi Shua Solomon, the rabbi of Mizrachi in Sydney.